Facebook Live Performing Musicians now can monetize their music on FB.

 - United States

-Facebook App Manager Fidji Simo (Vice President, Head of Facebook App) says the feature was developed quickly to meet the needs of the public during the pandemic.
+Facebook App Manager Fidji Simo (Vice President, Head of Facebook App) says the feature was developed quickly to meet the public’s needs during the pandemic.

-During the long and tiring months of lockdown, the online events hosted on the platform by Zuckerberg multiplied.
-From concerts to DJ sets, from tutorials to cooking and fitness courses.
+During the long and tiring months of lockdown, Zuckerberg multiplied he online events hosted on the platform From concerts to DJ sets, from tutorials to cooking and fitness courses.

-An entire ecosystem that could now become a source of income for those who feed it with content.
+An entire ecosystem could become a source of income for those who feed it with content.
 Let’s talk about live events, broadcast live.
-Events that doubled in the second quarter of 2020 compared to the same period of the previous year.
+Events that doubled in the second quarter of 2020 compared to the previous year’s same period.

 Twitch has also activated a similar feature, with the collaboration of SoundCloud to integrate musicians on their platform.

-Musicians will then be able to create their own live streaming events using Facebook Live and ask participating users for a registration fee or “sell tickets” to attend the online events.
+Musicians will then create their own live streaming events using Facebook Live and ask participating users for a registration fee or “sell tickets” to attend the online events.

 The event can be promoted online, like any live streaming event through its own page and all related tools.
 Facebook collects payments from contributors and hosts the event, paying the artist at the end of the event.

-Some of the paid events that were held during the beta period include lectures, podcast recordings, cooking classes, meetings, and fitness classes.
+Some of the paid events held during the beta period include lectures, podcast recordings, cooking classes, meetings, and fitness classes.

-But it soon becomes clear how musicians could use it as a tool to support themselves during the pandemic, but also afterward.
+But it soon becomes clear how musicians could use it as a tool to support themselves during the pandemic and afterwards.

 “With social distancing mandates still in place, many companies and creators are bringing their events and services online to connect with existing customers and reach new ones,” wrote Fidji Simo.
 “People also rely more on live video and interactive experiences when they can’t physically join.”